hedwig233/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

     :::image type="content" source="media/add-pinned-apps-trimmed.png" alt-text="Screenshot shows how to add pinned apps in app setup policy." lightbox="media/add-pinned-apps-large.png":::

+    If you pin a calling extension, you must also assign it to users who need access during one-on-one calls.

 1. Arrange the apps in the order that you want the apps to appear in Teams client.
 You can change the sequence independently under **App bar**, **Messaging extensions**, **Meeting extensions**, and **Calling extensions**.
 You can remove apps from a scope.

    **Placeholder image**